cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

 \end{align}
 $$

-This construct is called a *case analysis*, and there are special forms in LFE for notating such a case analyses:
+This construct is called a *case analysis*, and there are special forms in LFE for notating such case analyses:

 * ``cond``
 * ``if``